-As recently as 2004 when I moved to the Sacramento area, I sure as heck don’t remember there being this many world-class restaurants in Sacramento.
-It seems like over the last 5 years, a whole slew of great restaurants have popped up in and around Sacramento.
+When I moved to the Sacramento area in 2004, I sure as heck don’t remember there being this many world-class restaurants in Sacramento.
+It seems like over the last 8 years, a whole slew of great restaurants have popped up in and around Sacramento.
 Truth is, no matter what part of town you’re in, you’re never far from your next “Best meal ever!”
 From great local burger joints to formal sit-down dining options from literally every corner of the world, you will find exactly what your tastebuds are craving any time of day.
 You’ll need to eat some pretty hefty meals with all that time you’ll be spending outdoors!
-Sacramento’s reputation as teh Farm to Fork Capital is well desrved!.
+Sacramento’s reputation as the Farm to Fork Capital is well deserved!.

 Restaurants in Sacramento have actually received quite a bit of attention from the Food Network and the Travel Channel, specifically from the show Diners, Drive-Ins and Dives.
 These Sacramento restaurants have been featured on the show.
 When major networks spend their time and money to visit Sacramento, take that as a clue the restaurant they’re visiting must be fantastic.